FRC1257/robotics-training/docs/frc/5-Advanced_&_Misc/Iterative_Programming.md

 Another substitute is the `iterative` program structure.
 It's relatively simpler than command-based, and has a few differences that should be noted.

-For now, try to pretend that you *don't* know about command-based; have an open mind, and it should come pretty easily.
+For now, try to pretend that you *don't* know about command-based; have an open mind, and this should come pretty easily.

 ## Structure Overview